-In early 2016 we relocated to Pittsburgh, the city where Aaron, now my fiance, was born.
+In early 2016 we relocated to Pittsburgh, the city where Aaron, now my husband, was born.
 I found a great job doing fundraising for the University of Pittsburgh, and we moved into the home Aaron’s grandparents had called home for 50+ years.
 Immediately, this city felt like home.
 Every day I feel blessed to feel so comfortable in my day-to-day.
 The yoga community here is vibrant, welcoming and warm.
 I’ve made friends effortlessly, and so has Aaron.
 We’ve finally found a rhythm.

 Getting here wasn’t easy, and I don’t just mean because moving trucks are rickety!
 Aaron and I have both battled with emotional disorders throughout our lives.
 I first had a therapist tell me I was “depressed” when I was 16.
 Since then, I’ve tried, failed, tried again and truly battled my depression to live the life I want to live.
 The life I deserve.
 For the first two years of college, I floated and followed my peers.
 I partied and went with the flow without defining myself.
 When I stepped back, I saw the misalignment in my life.
 What I said I was, who I thought I was, was not reflected in my behaviors.

 My transformation started with my physical body, and has spanned all the way to my spiritual nature.
 Losing 25 lbs through thoughtful diet and exercise gave me the confidence and strength to recommit to my yoga practice, journey beyond my self-conscious self, and blossom into the radiant woman I am today.
 I started blogging when we got to Pittsburgh, because I realized how much easier this journey is with amazing voices and faces constantly cheering me on.
 If you’re still reading, thank you for being one of them!